Substantial new evidence shows welding fumes and UV radiation from welding are actually Group 1 carcinogens

 - Wear appropriate respiratory protective equipment.
 The respiratory protective equipment should not be used to replace the use of mechanical ventilation.

 If you’re still unsure about how to protect yourself or your employees against carcinogenic welding fumes and radiation, learn how the CleanSpace respirator can help.
-We can walk you through developing an appropriate welding respiratory protection program.
+Have more questions?
+We’re happy to walk you through developing an appropriate welding respiratory protection program.
+Contact us today!